BOTCoinNetwork/BOTCoin-explorer/docs/README.md

 Currently a `container` is defined aa page which holds any type of components.
 These `containers` can be futher classified into react components that detail or list/display a certain object.

 Firstly we will start with the `Dashboard` container.
-This the landing page of Monet Explorer and has many components with in it.
+This the landing page of BOTCoin Explorer and has many components with in it.

 More formally these are the components